 报 告 人：Joseph Spencer，英国利物浦大学教授，IET Fellow

-报告题目： Monitoring of Complex Conditions
+报告题目： Sensing and Monitoring Complex Conditions

 内容简介：Many people are confused between measurement and monitoring systems.
 As scientists and engineers we have been trained to do specific measurements of a parameter (e.g., pressure) that can be quantified against a known standard and free from interference from other parameters (e.g., temperature).
 Monitoring is perceived as doing measurements over time and quantifying trends.
 However, there is an alternative approach that allows for both following trends but also provides a holistic view of the behavior of a system.
 The method can also bring together outputs of different measurements and/or sensor systems to provide an overview of a system.
 Furthermore, this alternative technique can pick events from what looks like noise in the data to emergent behavior in complex systems.
 Examples will be given to highlight the power of the technique from an engineering perspective which may also be applicable to many areas of science.